 Try to keep track of your weight loss.
 Note when the weight loss started.
 Also, make a note of any other symptoms you experienced around the time of the weight loss.
 This will give your doctor useful information that can help in making a diagnosis.

 Unintentional weight loss is a symptom of several conditions.
 Your doctor must go over your symptoms and any recent lifestyle changes you’ve made to know exactly what’s causing the weight loss.

-If your doctor feels that your diet, a digestive disorder, or malnutrition is to blame, he or she may do a nutritional assessment.
+If your doctor feels that your diet or a digestive disorder is to blame, they may do a nutritional assessment.
 This may consist of a blood test that shows levels of specific vitamins and minerals.
-The results of this test will determine if you are deficient in any of these or if you have anemia.
+The results of this test will determine if you’re deficient in any of these or if you have anemia.

-Blood tests can also be used to determine if a hormonal condition is to blame.
+Blood tests can also determine if a hormonal condition is to blame.

-If you are suffering from a nutritional deficiency, your doctor may refer you to a dietician or devise a diet plan that helps to correct the deficiency.
-A deficiency due to a digestive disorder, such as inflammatory bowel disease, will require a specialized diet to help you get the nutrients you need.
+If you have a nutritional deficiency, your doctor may refer you to a dietitian or devise a diet plan that helps to correct the deficiency.
+A deficiency due to a digestive disorder, such as inflammatory bowel disease, may require a specialized diet during times of inflammation to help you get the nutrients you need.
 This may include taking over-the-counter supplements.

 Your doctor will likely prescribe medication if a hormonal disorder is causing the unintentional weight loss.